Lake Champlain: Post-Revolutionary War period

-Eager to take back control of Lake Champlain following the end of the Revolutionary War, Americans flocked to settle the Champlain Valley.
+Eager to take back control of the lake following the end of the Revolutionary War, Americans flocked to settle the Champlain Valley.
 Many individuals emigrated from Massachusetts and other New England colonies, such as Salmon Dutton, a settler of Cavendish, Vermont.
 Dutton emigrated in 1782 and worked as a surveyor, town official and toll-road owner.
 His home had a dooryard garden, typical of mid-19th century New England village homes, and his experience settling in the Champlain Valley depicts the industries and lifestyles surrounding Lake Champlain following the Revolutionary War.

-Similar to the experience of Salmon Dutton, former colonial militia Major General Hezekiah Barnes settled in Charlotte, Vermont, in 1787.
+Major General Hezekiah Barnes settled in Charlotte, Vermont, in 1787.
 Following the war, Barnes worked as a road surveyor; he also established an inn and trading post in Charlotte, along the main trade route from Montreal down Lake Champlain.
-Barnes' stagecoach inn was built in traditional Georgian style, with 10 fireplaces, a ballroom on the interior and a wraparound porch on the outside.
+Barnes' Stagecoach Inn was built in traditional Georgian style, with 10 fireplaces, a ballroom on the interior and a wraparound porch on the outside.
 In 1800, Continental Army Captain Benjamin Harrington established a distillery business in Shelburne, Vermont, which supplied his nearby inn.
 These individual accounts shed light on the significance of Lake Champlain during the post-Revolutionary War period.